Maxnor899/small-audio-toolkit/README.md

 However, if you're willing to give this project the benefit of curiosity, you'll have the opportunity to judge its relevance for yourself.
 Who knows, you might even want to contribute.

+*most questions (hopefully) are answered in the documentation and in the wiki, please read it ! **

 # Small Audio Tool

 Small Audio Tool is a Python-based audio analysis toolkit designed to explore